-DPhil Projects 2020
+DPhil Projects 2022

 You will need to apply for both the programme and the project via the main University online graduate application form, and pay an application fee.
-The application form, all supporting materials required for the programme (including references) and payment must be submitted by the application deadline.
+The application form, all supporting materials required for the programme (including references), and payment must be submitted by the application deadline.
 To access the application form and application guide please visit the University’s website at www.graduate.ox.ac.uk/apply.

-ERC (European Research Council) studentships
+ERC (European Research Council) studentship

-- This studentship would be 3 years duration in the first instance, with the possibility of extension to 3.5 years; it includes fees, stipend, travel and research funds.
+This studentship would be for a maximum of 4 years duration; it includes fees, stipend, travel and research funds.

 Funding for the following projects may be offered from various sources, such as the Clarendon, or through the DTP.
 They are also open to applicants who will be self-funded.

 Project EARTH-22-AW2: What is the temperature and composition at the bottom of Earth’s mantle?